-An interactive H5P element has been excluded from this version of the text.
+An interactive or media element has been excluded from this version of the text.
 You can view it online here:

-https://oer.pressbooks.pub/ openteach/?p=168#h5p-9
+https://oer.pressbooks.pub/ openteach/?p=168

-3.2 MAINTAINING PRESENCE
+MAINTAINING PRESENCE

 Social presence needs to be maintained throughout the course in order to ensure all students actively participate in the course and do not find themselves isolated.
-One key to success is responding to students in a timely fashion.
+Key to success is responding to students in a timely fashion.
 Get to know your students' names and use them.